Homosexuality in modern sports: Michael Sam

 Michael Sam, born in 1990, was a US collegiate football player at the University of Missouri.
 At Missouri, in his final season in 2013, Sam was named the Southeastern Conference (SEC) Defensive Player of the Year, and he was also named an All-American.
 Following his collegiate career, in an interview with ESPN, Sam openly came out as gay.
 In April 2014, Sam was selected in the seventh round of the National Football League (NFL) draft by the St. Louis Rams, becoming the first openly gay athlete ever to be drafted into the NFL.
 Subsequently, Sam was awarded the 2014 ESPYS Arthur Ashe Courage Award for "courageously announc[ing] he was gay prior to the NFL draft."
+However, the Rams released him during the final preseason roster cuts.
+He also spent time on the Dallas Cowboys' practice squad before being waived.
+He signed with the Montreal Alouettes before the 2015 season, and became the first publicly gay player to play in a Canadian Football League regular-season game.
+However, he left the league after that one game.

 Megan Rapinoe

 Megan Rapinoe, born in 1985, is a notable women's soccer player.
 Rapinoe is a two-time FIFA Women's World Cup champion with the United States women's national soccer team, the latter of which she was awarded the Golden Boot and Golden Ball award for her performance in the tournament.
 Rapinoe is openly lesbian, and in 2013 she received the Board of Directors Award by the Los Angeles Gay and Lesbian Center for her role in activism for the LGBTQ+ community.
 The world champion is also well known for her activism in other sectors, such as gender and racial inequality.